-Thus, any serious concerns staff have about any aspect of service provision or the conduct of employees of St Joseph's Nympsfield Out of School Club or others acting on behalf of the OOSC can be reported under the whistleblowing policy.
+Thus, any serious concerns staff have about any aspect of service provision or the conduct of employees of St Joseph's Pre-school or others acting on behalf of St Joseph's Pre-school can be reported under the whistleblowing policy.
 This may be something that:

-- makes anyone feel uncomfortable in terms of known standards, their experience or the standards they believe the OOSC subscribes to; or - is against the OOSC's policies and procedures; - falls below established standards of practice; or - amounts to improper conduct.
+- makes anyone feel uncomfortable in terms of known standards, their experience or the standards they believe St Joseph's Pre-school subscribes to; or - is against St Joseph's Pre-school's policies and procedures. - Falls below established standards of practice; or - amounts to improper conduct.